| Title: | Expected Maximum Profit Classification Performance Measure |

 Cristian Bravo, Seppe vanden Broucke and Thomas Verbraken.

 Verbraken, T., Wouter, V. and Baesens, B. (2013).
 A Novel Profit Maximizing Metric for Measuring Classification Performance of Customer Churn Prediction Models.
 Knowledge and Data Engineering, IEEE Transactions on.
 25 (5): 961-973.
-Available Online: http://ieeexplore.ieee.org/iel5/69/6486492/06165289.pdf?arnumber=6165289 Verbraken, T., Bravo, C., Weber, R. and Baesens, B. (2014).
+Available Online: doi:10.1109/TKDE.2012.50 Verbraken, T., Bravo, C., Weber, R. and Baesens, B. (2014).
 Development and application of consumer credit scoring models using profit-based classification measures.
 European Journal of Operational Research.
 238 (2): 505 - 513.
-Available Online: http://www.sciencedirect.com/science/article/pii/S0377221714003105
+Available Online: doi:10.1016/j.ejor.2014.04.001

-See Also empChurn
+See Also empChurn, prediction.

-# Construct artificial probability scores and true class labels score.ex <- runif(1000, 0, 1) class.ex <- unlist(lapply(score.ex, function(x){rbinom(1,1,x)})) # Calculate EMP measures for credit risk scoring empCreditScoring(score.ex, class.ex) # Calculate EMP measures for credit risk scoring with point masses # in 0.1 and 0.9, and 0.1 ROI empCreditScoring(score.ex, class.ex, 0.1, 0.1, 0.1)
+# Construct artificial probability scores and true class labels score.ex <- runif(1000, 0, 1) class.ex <- unlist(lapply(score.ex, function(x){rbinom(1,1,x)})) # Calculate EMP measures for credit risk scoring empCreditScoring(score.ex, class.ex) # Calculate EMP measures for credit risk scoring with point masses # in 0.1 and 0.9, and 0.1 ROI empCreditScoring(score.ex, class.ex, 0.1, 0.1, 0.1)# Construct artificial probability scores and true class labels score.ex <- runif(1000, 0, 1) class.ex <- unlist(lapply(score.ex, function(x){rbinom(1,1,x)})) # Calculate EMP measures for credit risk scoring empCreditScoring(score.ex, class.ex) # Calculate EMP measures for credit risk scoring with point masses # in 0.1 and 0.9, and 0.1 ROI empCreditScoring(score.ex, class.ex, 0.1, 0.1, 0.1)